Skip Navigation

 Unlike higher levels of CMMC, Level 1 does not require third-party certification.
 Instead, companies must complete an annual self-assessment and affirm compliance through the Supplier Performance Risk System (SPRS).

-Who needs to comply with CMMC L1?
+Who needs to comply with CMMC Level 1?

 Any company that handles FCI as part of a DoD contract must meet CMMC Level 1 requirements.
 This includes: